About Faith Bible Fellowship

 In the winter of 2004, an ad was placed in the Fayette County Union inviting people to attend a meeting to explore the idea of an Evangelical Free Church in West Union.
 A small group met with Kent McKinnon (church planter for the Central District EFCA) during the next several months working through the necessary details to becoming an Evangelical Free Church.
 In the Spring of 2005 Faith Bible Fellowship came under the Evangelical Free Church banner.
 During the next nine years, the church fluctuated in size as they had several part-time Pastors serve the church.

-In the Fall of 2014, the church moved from its meeting place for nine years to the library in the NFV High School.
+In the Fall of 2014, the church moved from its meeting place of nine years to the library in the NFV High School.
 In May of 2015, the church voted in Dan Doebel as their Pastor.
-He and his wife Kim moved to West Union and have become an active force in the community.
+He and his wife Kim moved to West Union and became an active force in the community.

-In early 2022 Pastor Dan departed from Faith Bible Fellowship.
-Tennis Heuton was appointed as interim pastor.
-The church is currently seeking a new full-time pastor.
+In early 2022, after faithfully serving the church, Pastor Dan departed from Faith Bible Fellowship.
+Tennis Heuton was appointed as interim pastor and the church began seeking a new full-time pastor.

 History of EFCA

 The Evangelical Free Church came to the US from Scandinavia, where “free” meant free from state control.
 It now means free from a central controlling governing body, which means the denomination doesn’t govern the local churches.
 They, instead, depend on the active participation of pastors and laypeople in their own churches.

 The term “evangelical” refers to our commitment to proclaiming the good news of Jesus Christ and our commitment to the authority of the Bible for guiding faith and practice.
 Today the term “evangelical” is used as a broad category for churches with these same commitments.